SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-102/source-code/02-time-complexity.md

-## find the maximum value in an array of integers
+## Find the maximum value in an array of integers
 ```java
     public static int findMax(int[] arr) {
         int max = 0;